bwulff/dockerbot/README.md

 # Docker Notifier #

-Script that post messages to a Slack channel when a Docker container dies.
+Script that posts messages to a Slack channel when a Docker container dies.

 ## Configuration ##